-- 3.6.1 Mini piling generally comprises small rigs (those covered by Part 2 of BS EN 791/996) installing piles and achieving the required depth by means of extending the drill string or auger in sections.
+- 3.6.1 Mini piling generally comprises small rigs, installing piles and achieving the required depth by means of extending the drill string or auger in sections.
 Short lengths of drill string (auger, casing or rod) typically 1m to 3m long are added until the required depth is reached.
 This is carried out either manually, with the assistance of an auxiliary winch or by using an automated feed system.
 In the absence of an automatic feed system, the crew require repeated access to the head of the drill string with the rotary table needing to pass up and down the full length of the mast.
 Some rotation of the head and drill string occurs during the addition of and removal of sections of drill string.
 The rotating drill string, even at relatively low speed is a source of potential danger. - 3.6.2 On extraction, short lengths of auger, casing or rod are removed requiring repeated access by the crew to the head.
 It is essential for the spoil which is generated to be removed to permit safe access for the handling of the drill string.